 It is customary to mark this once in a lifetime occasion with a memorable event for all family members.
 Combining this with a family tour to Israel to visit the Jewish homeland is an ideal and exceptional way to confirm and connect to one's Jewish heritage and identity.
 Give your children something that they will carry with them forever, the pride of being Jewish and the joy of having found it in Israel.
 It just does not get any better than that!

-We at Gold Carpet Touring understand the deep significance of this special moment and our bar mitzvah tours are designed for families seeking a uniquely meaningful experience for this important life cycle event, by combining the excitement of the Bat / Bar Mitzvah ceremony with the magical history of Israel.
+We at Gold Carpet Touring understand the deep significance of this special moment and our Israel bar mitzvah tours are designed for families seeking a uniquely meaningful experience for this important life cycle event, by combining the excitement of the Bat / Bar Mitzvah ceremony with the magical history of Israel.
 Our professional staff will help you in making the Israel Bat / Bar Mitzvah family tour a most meaningful experience.

 We will design a special itinerary that includes sites and activities of special interest for young people, and coordinate a private Bat / Bar mitzvah service in Israel for the family at unique locations, such as the Western Wall or at the South Wall in Jerusalem, the old synagogue on Mt.
 Massada or an ancient synagogue or archeological site in the Galilee or the Golan heights.
 Mazal - Tov.

-"I once experienced this activity in the United States with a Jewish family, but never knew what it was until I got to see it again on my tour to Israel.
+"I once experienced this activity in the United States with a Jewish family, but never knew what it was until I got to see it again on my Israel bar mitzvah tour.
 I knew it was called the bar/bat mitzvah and that it was the ceremony of 'coming of age'.
 As we got to Mount Massada, I was privileged to partake in the religious service.
 A young girl stepped out to perform this service, guided by the rabbi to read from the holy book called the Torah.
 It was an exciting and soul lifting worship.
 I inquired why it was a child performing this activity as compared to adults that we had back in the US in regular religious services.
 My findings were really intriguing.

 Both sexes male and female can perform these rites, for as long as they have been well tutored by a rabbi over a period of years.
 The young female child attains this position having reached the age of twelve, which of course is seen as the age of development for girls.
 At this point I was told that girls as well as boys become responsible for their decisions and in some sort are treated like adults.
 This Jewish tradition has long been upholding and is often accompanied with some ceremony.
 My quest for more information made me ask for the activities that actually take place before the child is allowed to perform these services.
 He promised to give me a video clip showing such.
 I enjoyed wearing the skull cap or yarmulke during this service, it was humbling.